Lagrangian cobordism and tropical curves: From cobordisms to curves

 \begin{rmk} There are few techniques for ensuring unobstructedness of a given cobordism.
 It is for this reason that a more satisfactory treatment would replace the notion of `unobstructed' with `Floer-theoretically unobstructed' everywhere, which means replacing the additional data of almost-complex structures with the additional data of bounding cochains. \end{rmk}

 \begin{lem} Let $(V,J_V)$ be an unobstructed Lagrangian brane cobordism, and $(K,J_K)$ a closed unobstructed Lagrangian brane, both living in $\C^* \times X$.
-Then there is a well-defined Floer cohomology group $HF^*(V,K)$, independent of compactly-supported Hamiltonian isotopy of $V$ and $K$. \end{lem} \begin{proof}[Sketch] By applying a Hamiltonian isotopy to $V$ we may assume that $V$ and $K$ intersect transversely.
-The Floer cochain complex $CF^*(V,K)$ is generated by intersection points between $V$ and $K$.
-In order to define the differential we choose a one-parameter family of $\omega_{\C^*} \oplus \omega$-tame almost-complex structures $J_t$, interpolating between $J_0 = J_V$ and $J_1 = J_K$, and such that the projection map to $\C^*$ is $(J_t,i)$-holomorphic for all $t$.
+Then there is a well-defined Floer cohomology group $HF^*((K,J_K),(V,J_V))$, which we will abbreviate by $HF^*(K,V)$.

+If $(V_t,J_{V_t})_{t \in [0,1]}$ is a one-parameter family of unobstructed Lagrangian brane cobordisms, and $(K_t,J_{K_t})_{t \in [0,1]}$ is a one-parameter family of closed unobstructed Lagrangian branes, such that $V_t$ and $K_t$ are transported along compactly-supported Hamiltonian isotopies, then there is a continuation isomorphism $HF^*(K_0,V_0) \simeq HF^*(K_1,V_1)$. \end{lem} \begin{proof}[Sketch] By applying a Hamiltonian isotopy to $V$ we may assume that $V$ and $K$ intersect transversely.
+The Floer cochain complex $CF^*(K,V)$ is generated by intersection points between $V$ and $K$.
+In order to define the differential we choose a one-parameter family of $\omega_{\C^*} \oplus \omega$-tame almost-complex structures $J_t$, interpolating between $J_0 = J_V$ and $J_1 = J_K$, and such that outside a compact set the projection map to $\C^*$ is $(J_t,i)$-holomorphic for all $t$.
 The differential then counts $J_t$-holomorphic strips, which means finite-energy solutions of

 which are asymptotic to intersection points.
 Compactness of the relevant moduli spaces is achieved by considering the projection of these strips to $\C^*$ \cite[Section 4.2]{Biran-Cornea}, and ruling out disc and sphere bubbling using the unobstructedness assumption (cf. \cite{Seidel:Flux}).
-Independence of compactly-supported Hamiltonian isotopy is proved using continuation maps in the standard way. \end{proof}
+Continuation maps are constructed in the standard way. \end{proof}